mbloch/mapshaper/docs/development/label-tool-design.md

 #### Saved styles is an apply menu, not a selection

-The Presets row becomes **Saved styles**, with two controls: a menu that applies a style and a button that saves the current one.
-The menu shows what it is for rather than what was last chosen — "Apply saved style", before and after it closes.
+The Presets row is now **Saved styles**, a section of the panel headed like Text and Icon, holding two controls: a menu that applies a style and a button that saves the current one.
+The menu shows what it is for rather than what was last chosen — "Apply style", before and after it closes.

+The wording is split between the three of them rather than repeated in each.
+The heading says what these are, so the menu does not have to: "Apply saved style" said "saved" twice in two inches, and the shorter label leaves the menu narrower, which is where the style names go.
+The button is "Save current" rather than "Save", which left the reader to work out what was being saved — in a panel over a map, above a *Save current* that might plausibly have meant the file.

+The two sit side by side where they fit and stack where they do not, which is the difference between the two panels: the label panel is 216px and the layer panel 185px, and both labels fit on one line only in the first.
+The menu's `flex-basis` is `max-content`, so it asks for the width its own label needs and the row wraps exactly when the pair will not fit — rather than a width written once per panel, which would have to be revisited every time either label changed.

-That simplifies behaviour and not just appearance. `StylePresetControl` applies a style on `change` but goes on displaying the one applied, so the display has to be walked back whenever a style is then edited by hand:
-`presetControl.clearSelection()` is called from five places across the label and layer panels, each behind a `preservePreset` flag, so that picking a font does not leave the menu claiming a preset the labels no longer match.
-With nothing displayed there is no claim to keep honest, and the five calls, the flag and `clearSelection()` itself all go.
+That simplified behaviour and not just appearance.
+The old control applied a style on `change` and then went on displaying it, so the display had to be walked back whenever a style was edited by hand: `clearSelection()` was called from five places across the label and layer panels, each behind a `preservePreset` flag that told a style command whether it came from the menu or from a font being picked.
+With nothing displayed there is no claim to keep honest, and the five calls, the flag and `clearSelection()` itself are gone.

-**Deleting moves into the menu, one small button per row**, since a Delete button outside it would refer to nothing on screen.
-This is the part that costs
-something: an `<option>` holds text and nothing else, so a per-row button means the native `<select>` becomes a menu of divs.
+**Deleting moved into the menu, one small button per row**, since a Delete button outside it would refer to nothing on screen.
+That is what cost the native `<select>`: an `<option>` holds text and nothing else, so a per-row button means a menu of divs (`gui-style-preset-control.mjs`).

-That buys one thing.
-It **drops the panel's focus exception for this control**: a native menu is drawn by the OS and closes the instant its element is blurred, which is why the caret must not be handed back on the click that opens one (see "Keeping the caret while the panel is used").
-A div menu refuses focus like the position grid, so the ordinary rule covers it.
-The font selects stay native, so the exception stays for them.
+The gain is that it **drops the panel's focus exception for this control**: a native menu is drawn by the OS and closes the instant its element is blurred, which is why the caret must not be handed back on the click that opens one (see "Keeping the caret while the panel is used").
+The div menu never takes the caret in the first place, so the ordinary rule covers it.
+The font menus stay native, so the exception stays for them.

-It costs two:

-- **Keyboard behaviour, which was free.** Up, Down, Enter, Escape and type-ahead have to be written.
-Delete and Backspace on the highlighted row are the keyboard route to that row's button, which would otherwise be reachable only with a pointer.
+What it costs is that the states a `<select>` expressed in markup have to be drawn and closed by hand:

-- **Empty and disabled states have to be drawn** rather than expressed as a disabled `<option>`: "No saved styles" as an inert row, and a menu that will not open while the panel's controls are off.
+- **"No saved styles" is an inert row** rather than a disabled `<option>`, so that an empty menu still says why it is empty, and the menu does not open at all while the panel's controls are off.
+- **Escape and a click outside close it**, from two document listeners in the module rather than one per control.
+Escape is captured at the document, ahead of the GUI's own keydown listener, and stops there — in label mode the same key ends the editing session, and closing a menu should not also do that.

+Keyboard navigation is not among the costs, because there is none to write: the interface is pointer-only, and no custom control carries a tabindex (see the focus note in `page.css`).

-The delete button appears on hover or keyboard focus of its row, right-aligned, with the row highlight stopping short of it so that applying and deleting read as two targets.
-Hiding it is the opposite of what the size fields do with their steppers, and the trade differs in both directions: those buttons are the primary affordance of a frequently used control and compete for space with the number being read, while this is a rare destructive action at the empty end of a row, in a menu that exists only while it is open — and a destructive action is better for waiting until intent is shown.
+The delete button appears on hover of its row, right-aligned, with the row highlight stopping short of it so that applying and deleting read as two targets.
+It is hidden by `visibility` rather than left out of the layout, so a name is the same width whether or not the pointer is on it.
+Hiding it at all is the opposite of what the size fields do with their steppers, and the trade differs in both directions: those buttons are the primary affordance of a frequently used control and compete for space with the number being read, while this is a rare destructive action at the empty end of a row, in a menu that exists only while it is open — and a destructive action is better for waiting until intent is shown.

 **The confirmation stays.** Saved styles live in `localStorage` through `GUI.getSavedValue()`, outside the command pipeline, so deleting one cannot be undone and `showPrompt()` is all there is between a misclick and a lost style.
+The menu closes before the prompt opens, rather than sitting behind a dialog that is about one of its rows.

+The menu list is at least as wide as the button and wider if the names need it, up to a limit.
+The button is only as wide as the space left beside *Save current*, and a style's name is the thing being read; nothing clips a menu hanging over the map.

 `StylePresetControl` is shared with the layer style panel, which gets the same two-control row.
+The field measurements it styles itself from (`--label-field-height` and friends) moved from `.text-style-panel` up to `.label-style-panel` for that reason, and the menu's arrow is the one the native `<select>`s use — `--label-menu-chevron`, a drawn stroke rather than a filled triangle, which is lighter than the text beside it.

 ### Why the panel can take focus